 In order to prevent adverse effects on the Ashdown Forest SPA and SAC, new development likely to result in increased traffic may be expected to demonstrate how any air quality impacts, including in combination impacts, have been considered in relation to the Ashdown Forest SAC.
-Any development likely to have a significant effect, either alone or in combination with other development, will be required to demonstrate that adequate measures are put in place to avoid or mitigate for any potential adverse effects.
+Any development likely to have a significant effect, either alone or in combination with other development, will be required to demonstrate that adequate measures are put in place to

-22 This may also apply to other protected sites (SPA, SAC, Ramsar and SSSI) within 200m from roads where significant increased traffic emissions are expected.
+&lt;sup>21 This may also apply to other protected sites (SPA, SAC, Ramsar and SSSI) within 200m from roads where significant increased traffic emissions are expected.